qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

   1. source an IAM user identity from an encrypted credentials file
   2. assume a particular IAM role for the maximum allowed session time (one hour)
-    a. skip assuming role if a session token is already available in a temporary file, and
+    * skip assuming role if a session token is already available in a temporary file, and
-    b. prompt for second trust factor (MFA OTP)
+    * prompt for second trust factor (MFA OTP)
-    c. warn if the session token expiry is imminent
+    * warn if the session token expiry is imminent
   3. drop privileges

 ## Related

 There are ready-made utilities that also help with properly handling AWS credentials, but that obfuscate the handling of secrets, may place limitations on the way those secrets are used, and are not portable between ubiquitous shell environments.
-The above is a DiY solution that minimizes the needful trust of yet another piece of software and introduces no limitations to the `aws` CLI or the default AWS credential discovery chain employed by most other tools.
-If you're just looking for a convenient remediation for MacOS, then these may be best for you.
+The above solution conserves the trust of yet another piece of software and introduces no limitations to the `aws` CLI or the default AWS credential discovery chain employed by most other tools.
+If you're just looking for a convenient remediation for MacOS, then these others below may be a better fit for you.

   * 99Designs has [a utility called aws-vault](https://99designs.com/tech-blog/blog/2015/10/26/aws-vault/) for MacOS